The Mandalorian season 2 episode 5 answers a burning Baby Yoda question

-The Mandalorian season 2 brought us Baby Yoda answers Friday, as episode 5 hit Disney Plus.
-After a sidequest led to major revelations about the Imperial Remnant's plans in last week's episode, Mando (Pedro Pascal) continues his quest to bring Baby Yoda (aka The Child) to former Jedi Ahsoka Tano in the years following Return of the Jedi.
+The Mandalorian season 2 answered major questions about Baby Yoda Friday, as episode 5 hit Disney Plus.
+After a sidequest led to revelations about the Imperial Remnant's plans in last week's episode, Mando (Pedro Pascal) continues his quest to bring Baby Yoda (aka The Child) to former Jedi Ahsoka Tano in the years following Return of the Jedi.

 Episode 5, entitled The Jedi, was directed by Dave Filoni, the man behind CGI animated series The Clone Wars and Rebels (he also played a New Republic X-Wing pilot and directed two episodes last season).